-https://documents.danskeinvest.com/fund/LU1687331519
+https://documents.danskeinvest.com/fund/LU2019293427

-The fund invests in support of its sustainable investment objective by applying an investment strategy aligned to the UN SDGs.
-SDGs are actively used in the screening and investment analyses leading to the investment decision.
+The fund invests in sustainable investments in support of its sustainable investment objective by applying an investment strategy aligned to the UN SDGs, meaning that the SDGs are actively used in the screening and investment analyses leading to the investment decision.

-For the positive SDG contribution, the selection of issuers through the SDG Model takes into account products and services manufactured by the issuer and the issuers' alignment of their operations with the SDGs.
-Issuers that do not have a positive SDG contribution per the quantitative component of the model, may still be deemed eligible for the portfolio per the model if, on the basis of a qualitative assessment, the assessment is deemed incorrect due to lack of data, biases in the model or other relevant considerations as documented, assessed and approved in accordance with the SDG Model criteria.
+The selection of issuances through the SDG Model takes into account products and services manufactured by the issuer and the issuers' alignment of their operations with the SDGs.
+Issuers that do not have a positive SDG contribution per quantitative criteria, may still be deemed eligible for the portfolio if, on the basis of a qualitative assessment, the insufficient SDG score is deemed incorrect due to lack of data, biases in the model or other relevant considerations as documented, assessed and approved in accordance with the SDG Model criteria.